Transformations of lattice diagrams and their associated dotted diagrams: Introduction

 The set of vertices are divided into two sets $X_0$ and $X_1$ such that each edge in the $x$-direction is oriented from a vertex of $X_0$ to a vertex of $X_1$, and isolated vertices are both in $X_0$ and $X_1$ with multiplicity 1.
 We denote $X_0$ (respectively $X_1$) by $\mathrm{Ver}_0(P)$ (respectively $\mathrm{Ver}_1(P)$), and we call it the set of {\it initial vertices} (respectively {\it terminal vertices}).
 When we draw figures, we denote an initial vertex (respectively a terminal vertex) by a small black disk (respectively an $X$ mark).
 And in our figures, the $x$-direction is the vertical direction, in order to be coherent with figures in \cite{N}. \end{definition}

-See the left figure in Figure \ref{Fig1} for an example of a lattice polytope.
-We remark that in graph theory, a lattice polytope is defined as a polytope whose vertices are lattice points, where a {\it lattice point} is a point $(x,y)$ of $\mathbb{R}^2$ such that $x$ and $y$ are integers \cite{Barvinok2, Diestel}.
-However, here, though we don't require that the vertices are lattice points, we call our polytope a lattice polytope.

-In \cite{N}, we investigated partial matchings, using certain lattice polytopes whose vertices are lattice points.
+See the left figure in Figure \ref{Fig1} for an example of a lattice diagram.
+In \cite{N}, we investigated partial matchings, using certain lattice diagrams (in \cite{N} called lattice polytopes) whose vertices of degree 2 are lattice points.
 A partial matching is a finite graph consisting of edges and vertices of degree zero or one, with the vertex set $\{1,2,\ldots,m\}$ for some positive integer $m$; see \cite{Reidys} for researches on structures of partial matchings using chord diagrams.
-In \cite{N}, with a motivation to investigate partial matchings, we introduced the lattice presentation of a partial matching, and the lattice polytope associated with a pair of partial matchings.
-Further, in \cite{N}, we treated transformations of lattice presentations and lattice polytopes, and the area of a transformation, and the reduced graph of a lattice polytope.
-A transformation of a lattice polytope is a sequence of transformations of lattice polytopes such that each is described by a rectangle as in Figure \ref{Fig1}.
+In \cite{N}, with a motivation to investigate partial matchings, we introduced the lattice presentation of a partial matching, and the lattice diagram associated with a pair of partial matchings.
+Further, in \cite{N}, we treated transformations of lattice presentations and lattice diagrams, and the area of a transformation, and the reduced diagram of a lattice diagram.
+A deformation of a lattice diagram is a sequence of transformations of lattice diagrams such that each transformation is described by a rectangle as in Figure \ref{Fig1}.